HIMT 320/IS 321 Cr.3

 HIMT/IS 340 Cr.3

 Ethical Issues, Security Management and Compliance

 This course introduces three broad subjects: 1) evidence-based medical ethics pertaining to health care information management; 2) framework of health care information security management including security principles, policies and procedures, security management models, risk assessment, and protection mechanisms; and 3) health care regulations and compliance with focuses on the legislative systems, policies, and legal environment of health care in the U.S. and the existing health information laws, regulations and standards.
 Also addressed are the elements and development of compliance programs.
-(Cross-listed with IS/HIMT; may only earn credit in one department.)
 Prerequisite: admission to business or health information management systems minor.
+(Cross-listed with HIMT/IS; may only earn credit in one department.)
 Offered Fall.

 HIMT/IS 370 Cr.3